Acne

 Acne and self-esteem

-Acne also impacts the appearance of your skin.
+Acne impacts the appearance of your skin.
 Acne can make you feel self-conscious and affect your self-esteem.
 This can impact your social life and mental health.

 See your doctor if you find yourself: